Freedom of Information Act 2000

 In accordance with the Information Commissioner’s guidance for higher education institutions our publication scheme sets out the following classes of information.

-You can find out more by following the links.
+You can find out more by using the links in this section of the website.

 The Information Officer is responsible for maintaining the scheme on behalf of the College.